 - Driver Trainer

 - Human Resources

-“New US Long Haul Truck Drivers start at about $50,000 to $60,000 per year.
-If they are willing to drive longer distances, they could earn $70,000 to $80,000.
-Drivers are paid by the mile; the more miles they drive, the more money they make, but many others are paid by the hour.
+“New US Long Haul Truck Drivers start at about $60,000 to $80,000 per year.
+If they are willing to drive longer distances, they could earn up to $100,000.
+Drivers are often paid by the mile; the more miles they drive, the more money they make, but many others are paid by the hour.